Barcino44/Network-policies/README.md

 - We associate the deployment with the backend namespace we create before.
 - We create a label called ``backend``.
 This will be use to associate network policies in the next steps.
-- We decided to use the hashicorp/http-echo image to create the deployment.
+- We decided to use the curlimages/curl:latest image to create the deployment.
 When we consult the backend we will get a ``hello from backend``response.

 **In the service:**

 - We associate the service with the backend namespace we create before.
 - We use a selector to redirect the traffic to the pods with label ``backend``.
 - We are going to use the 80 port for the communication beetween pods in the cluster.
-5678 will be listened for our httpd service.
+5678 will be listened for our backend image.
 - We create a service type of ClusterIP to avoid allow external access.

 ### 1.3.
 Creation of the deployment and service for the database: